Metadata.

 prematurely closed, unsupported Content-Type), queue a task to fire a simple

-event named error
+event named error at the link element.

 Non-network errors in processing the resource or its subresources (e.g. CSS parse errors, PNG